-- the Hanen parent programme It Takes Two to Talk (Praten Doe je Met z'n Tweeën = PDMT): a
+- the Hanen parent programme It Takes Two to Talk (Praten Doe je Met z'n Tweeën = PDMT): a speech therapist listed in the NVLF PDMT Hanen parent programme sub-register

-- the Hanen parent programme More than Words (Meer Dan Woorden = MDW): a speech therapist listed in the NVLF MDW Hanen parent programme sub-register
+- the Hanen parent programme More than Words (Meer Dan Woorden = MDW): a speech therapist listed in the NVLF's MDW Hanen parent programme sub-register

-- individual stutter therapy: a speech therapist who is listed in the NVLF Stutter therapy sub-register

-- integrated stutter care: a speech therapist or stutter therapist listed in the NVLF integrated stutter care sub-register
+- individual stutter therapy: a speech therapist who is listed in the NVLF Stutter therapy sub-register - integrated stutter care: a speech therapist or stutter therapist listed in the NVLF integrated stutter care sub-register

 - speech therapy in the event of Parkinson's disease: a speech therapist affiliated to the national ParkinsonNet network.
 These speech therapists can be found in the ParkinsonNet care finder at www.parkinsonzorgzoeker.nl/#/.
-You can also contact our Care Advice Line on +31 (0)570 687 123.
+You can also contact our Customer Service on +31 (0)570 687 123.
 Affiliation with the ParkinsonNet network is not compulsory if the provision of care started before 1 January 2018.